UNIVERSE-HPC/course-material/technology_and_tooling/testing/more_advanced_topics.md

 :::
 ::::

-By default, fixtures will be created when first requested by a test and will be destroyed at the end of the test.
-We can change this behaviour by defining the *scope* of the fixture.
-If we want to use the decorator `@pytest.fixture(scope="session")` for example, the fixture will only be destroyed at the end of the entire test session.
-Modifying this behaviour is especially useful if the fixture is expensive to create (such as a large file) and we do not need to recreate it for each test.

 As well as writing our own fixtures, we can use those that are [predefined/(built-in)](https://docs.pytest.org/en/latest/reference/fixtures.html).
 For example we may want to use a temporary directory for our files during testing, rather than creating files in the directory that we are working from (this is what currently happens when we run our database tests).
 The built-in fixture `temp_path_factory` allows us to to do this.
 We can refactor our code to add an extra fixture that uses feature and then it can be used by all the tests that we have written as well as by the `setup_database` fixture.
 The contents of our `test_sqlite.py` is now: